SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#888]) Added Mod Button pop-up to display the current Mod (Gold) Encoder context (e.g. LPF/HPF Mode, Delay Mode and Type, Reverb Room Size, Compressor Mode, ModFX Type and Param).

+#### 3.12 - Learn Mod (Gold) Encoders to full Mod Matrix / Patch Cable value range
+- ([#1382]) Mod (Gold) Encoders learned to the Mod Matrix / Patch Cable parameters can now access the full value range of those parameters (e.g. from -50 to +50)
+  - In addition, a pop-up was added when using gold encoders learned to the Mod Matrix / Patch Cable parameters to show the source parameter(s) and destination parameter.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: